open-risk/equinox/policy/description.rst

 Policy App
 =============================

-The Policy App provides portfolio-wide Policy oriented functionality of equinox.
+The Policy App provides portfolio-wide Policy oriented functionality of Equinox.

 Policies are in general discretionary choices among a menu options (that can change over time).

 They can be numerical or categorical in nature.

 Category
 --------